The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Discussion

 Finally, we show in Figure~\ref{fig:rho at 150pc all} the best recovered $\rho_\mathrm{DM}(150\mathrm{pc})$ for dwarf galaxies in \cite{Read2019} and \cite{Hayashi2020}, in addition to the three dSphs in our analysis.
 A few dwarf irregular galaxies used by \cite{Read2019} are marked with black squares.
 The values of $M_\star / M_{200}$ (the $x$-axis) for all dSphs are just taken from \cite{Read2019}, which are obtained through abundance matching.
 We do not calculate them again. \cite{Read2019} reached a very important conclusion that there is a negative correlation between $\rho_{\mathrm{DM}}(150\mathrm{pc})$ and $M_\star / M_{200}$, which supports stellar feedback as the scenario to explain the core-cusp problem for dwarf galaxies.
-However, similar trend is not clearly seen in \cite{Hayashi2020}, due to the fact that \cite{Hayashi2020} did not include those dwarf Irregulars used in \cite{Read2019}, and the measured inner densities for Fornax and LeoI on the right side of Figure \ref{fig:rho at 150pc all} are higher than those by \cite{Read2019}.
+However, similar trend is not clearly seen in \cite{Hayashi2020}, due to the fact that \cite{Hayashi2020} did not include those dwarf Irregulars used in \cite{Read2019}, and the measured inner densities for Fornax and Leo~I on the right side of Figure \ref{fig:rho at 150pc all} are higher than those by \cite{Read2019}.
 Our results, denoted by filled magenta circles in Figure \ref{fig:rho at 150pc all}, do not fully follow this anti-correlation due to the lower values of $\rho_{\mathrm{DM}}(150\mathrm{pc})$ of Sextans and UMi.

-Even with only three dSphs, we find a diversity of $\rho_{\mathrm{DM}}(150\mathrm{pc})$, or the inner density slope, $\gamma$, with $\rho_{\mathrm{DM}}(150\mathrm{pc})$ spanning one order of magnitude for the three dSphs.
+Even with only three dSphs, we find a diversity of $\rho_{\mathrm{DM}}(150\mathrm{pc})$, or the inner density slope, $\gamma$, with $\rho_{\mathrm{DM}}(150\mathrm{pc})$ spanning nearly a factor of five among the three dSphs.
 Draco has the highest density $\rho_{\mathrm{DM}}(150\mathrm{pc})$ with the inner density slope $\gamma=0.71^{+0.34}_{-0.35}$ close to $1$, while dark halos of Sextans and UMi are less dense in inner regions with smaller $\gamma$, $0.26^{+0.22}_{-0.12}$ and $0.33^{+0.20}_{-0.16}$, which are closer to cored models.
-Moreover, by comparing the measured inner densities for the three dSphs used in our analysis with \cite{Read2019} and \cite{Hayashi2020}, and by repeating our analysis using member stars observed in different surveys, we have demonstrated that the currently best constrained inner density slopes are still sensitive to the model assumptions and to sample selection effects.
+Moreover, by comparing the measured inner densities with \cite{Read2019} and \cite{Hayashi2020}, and by repeating our analysis using member stars observed in different surveys, we have demonstrated that the currently best constrained inner density slopes are still sensitive to the model assumptions and to sample selection effects.